Porbandar–Delhi Sarai Rohilla Superfast Express

-The Porbandar–Delhi Sarai Rohilla Superfast Express is an Superfast train belonging to Western Railway zone that runs between Porbandar and Delhi Sarai Rohilla in India.
+The 20937 / 20938 Porbandar–Delhi Sarai Rohilla Superfast Express is a Superfast train belonging to the Western Railway zone that runs between Porbandar and Delhi Sarai Rohilla in India.
 It is currently being operated with 20937/20938 train numbers on a bi-weekly basis.

 Coach composition

-The train has standard ICF rakes with max speed of 110 kmph.
+The train has Modern LHB rakes with max speed of 110 km/h.
 The train consists of 22 coaches :